-The SRS nonradiological air monitoring program includes collecting samples and data to calculate air emissions from Site sources and for the National Atmospheric Deposition Program (NADP).
+The SRS nonradiological air monitoring program collects samples and data to calculate air emissions from Site sources and for the National Atmospheric Deposition Program (NADP).
 The NADP monitors the geographic distribution of specific airborne contaminants to better understand their effects on the environment.
 The NADP publishes data one year after analyzing all samples from its network of collection locations.
-This section would have reported 2017 data from the SRS NADP station; however, Savannah River Nuclear Solutions was not able to collect samples in 2017.
+The NADP data and geographic deposition maps are available on its maps and data webpage.

 SRS sponsors a collection station to support the NADP.
-This station, located near the center of SRS at the Savannah River National Laboratory Central Climatology facility, collects weekly precipitation (rain, sleet, and snow) samples and submits them to NADP laboratories for chemical analysis.
+This station, near the center of SRS at the Savannah River National Laboratory Central Climatology Facility, collects weekly precipitation (rain, sleet, and snow) samples and submits them to NADP laboratories for chemical analysis.
 Since 2001, this station has been part of the Mercury Deposition Network (MDN) of the NADP.
 The MDN provides data on the geographic distributions and trends of mercury in precipitation.
 Natural sources, including volcanoes and wildfires, emit mercury into the atmosphere and surface waters.
 Mercury also occurs naturally in some soils, yet most of the attention on mercury in the environment focuses on anthropogenic sources: coal combustion, medical waste incineration, and chlorine production, among others.
 The MDN is the only network providing a long-term record of mercury concentrations in North American precipitation.
 All monitoring sites follow standard procedures and have uniform precipitation collectors and gauges.
 Beginning in 2012, the National Trends Network (NTN) added the station at SRS.
 This network tracks changes in acid rain.

-Sample analysis associated with the NTN network includes free acidity (pH), conductivity, calcium, magnesium, sodium, potassium, sulfate, nitrate, chloride, and ammonium.
+Sample analysis associated with the NTN includes free acidity (pH), conductivity, calcium, magnesium, sodium, potassium, sulfate, nitrate, chloride, and ammonium.
 In addition to supporting national-scale observations relating to trends in precipitation chemistry, results from this surveillance provide specific information related to the chemistry of precipitation at SRS.
+NTN data is available on the NADP website.